Caleb-T-Owens/simpleAI/README.md

 ## You say this is a simple library what if I want customizability!
 One of the things that I had in mind when making this library was customizability, so I have included many ways to change the way that the neural network works by modifying functions via some methods.
 [See documentation](#Documentation)
 # Documentation
 I am going to go through the recommended functions in the order that you should use them then the unrecommended.
-You will need to have made your simpleAI object before running these functions
+You will need to have made your simpleAI object before running these functions.
+Feel free to ask in [the discord](https://discord.gg/hqJZqMJ) too, I love to help.
 #### setLayerSizes()
 *Optional but strongly recommended*
 This function sets the layer sizes of the neural network.
 It expects an array which has two or more whole numbers.
 Each entry specifies how many nodes each layer has.